aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

 * Migrating Wordpress Instances cannot be automated (just of yet... keep an eye for future projects) *

+## Question for Readers (please comment below)

+Why does Lightsail use T2 instances by default for wordpress? (noted by only 1 CPU Core)

 Thank you for reviewing my project! :)